-- (1) Includes the options to exercise 1,199 shares of Common Stock held by Mark DeVita. - (2) Mr. Fehsenfeld disclaims beneficial ownership of the shares of common stock owned by these family members except to the extent of his pecuniary interest therein.
+- (1) Mr. Fehsenfeld disclaims beneficial ownership of the shares of common stock owned by these family members except to the extent of his pecuniary interest therein.
 In addition, Mr. Fehsenfeld serves as one of nine trustees who together are empowered to act on behalf of The Heritage Group.
-Mr. Fehsenfeld disclaims beneficial ownership of the shares of Common Stock owned by The Heritage Group listed in the table above, and discussed in footnote (3) below, except to the extent of his pecuniary interest therein, and none of the shares held by The Heritage Group are included in the shares listed in the table above as being beneficially owned by Mr. Fehsenfeld.
-In addition, the above amount does not include the 1,540,959 shares of Common Stock held by the Fehsenfeld Family Trusts, for which Mr. Fehsenfeld is a co-trustee, as discussed further in footnote (4) below.
-The address of this shareholder is 5400 West 86th Street, Indianapolis, Indiana 46268. - (3) Based on a Schedule 13G/A filed with the SEC on February 3, 2015.
+Mr. Fehsenfeld disclaims beneficial ownership of the shares of Common Stock owned by The Heritage Group listed in the table above, and discussed in footnote (2) below, except to the extent of his pecuniary interest therein, and none of the shares held by The Heritage Group are included in the shares listed in the table above as being beneficially owned by Mr. Fehsenfeld.
+In addition, the above amount does not include the 1,540,959 shares of Common Stock held by the Fehsenfeld Family Trusts, for which Mr. Fehsenfeld is a co-trustee, as discussed further in footnote (3) below.
+The address of this shareholder is 5400 West 86th Street, Indianapolis, Indiana 46268. - (2) Based on a Schedule 13G/A filed with the SEC on February 3, 2015.
 The Heritage Group is a general partnership formed under the laws of the State of Indiana.
-As discussed below in footnote (4), the Fehsenfeld Family Trusts own all of the outstanding general partner interests in The Heritage Group.
-None of the shares held by the Fehsenfeld Family Trusts are included in the shares as being beneficially owned by The Heritage Group or by Fred Fehsenfeld as discussed in footnote (2) above, and footnote (4) below.
+As discussed below in footnote (3), the Fehsenfeld Family Trusts own all of the outstanding general partner interests in The Heritage Group.
+None of the shares held by the Fehsenfeld Family Trusts are included in the shares as being beneficially owned by The Heritage Group or by Fred Fehsenfeld as discussed in footnote (1) above, and footnote (3) below.
 We have been advised that nine trustees, acting on behalf of each of these trusts, have the duty and have been empowered to carry out the purposes of the general partnership pursuant to the Articles of Partnership.
 The nine trustees are Fred M. Fehsenfeld, Jr., James C. Fehsenfeld, Nicholas J. Rutigliano, William S. Fehsenfeld, Megan Arlinghaus, Clare Stoner Fehsenfeld, Geoff Dillon, Amy M. Schumacher, and Jeffrey A. Laborsky.
-The address of The Heritage Group is 5400 West 86th Street, Indianapolis, Indiana 46268. - (4) The Fehsenfeld Family Trusts consist of 3 trusts that collectively own all of the outstanding general partner interests in The Heritage Group as well as two other trusts established for the benefit of certain members of the Fehsenfeld family.
+The address of The Heritage Group is 5400 West 86th Street, Indianapolis, Indiana 46268. - (3) The Fehsenfeld Family Trusts consist of 29 trusts that collectively own all of the outstanding general partner interests in The Heritage Group as well as two other trusts established for the benefit of certain members of the Fehsenfeld family.
 We have been advised that six trustees hold the voting rights to these shares.
-The six trustees are Fred M. Fehsenfeld, Jr., James C. Fehsenfeld, Nicholas J. Rutigliano, William S. Fehsenfeld, Amy M. Schumacher, and Jeffrey A. Laborsky.
+The six trustees are Fred M. Fehsenfeld, Jr., Amy M. Schumacher, Sara Morris, Katie Dillion, Fred M. Fehsenfeld III, and Courtney Fehsenfeld.
 None of the shares held by Fred Fehsenfeld or The Heritage Group are included in the shares as being beneficially owned by the Fehsenfeld Family Trusts.
 Mr. Fehsenfeld disclaims beneficial ownership of the shares of Common Stock owned by the Fehsenfeld Family Trusts except to the extent of his pecuniary interest therein.
 The address of each of the Fehsenfeld Family Trusts is 5400 West 86th Street, Indianapolis, Indiana 46268.
-See footnotes (2) and (3) above. - (5) Includes grant of 500,000 shares of restricted common stock subject to certain performance criteria (see "Agreements with Mr. Recatto"). - (6) Based on Schedule 13G/A filed with the SEC on February 13, 2018.
-The address of this shareholder is 2101 E. El Segundo Boulevard, Suite 302, El Segundo, CA 90245 - (7) Based on Schedule 13G filed with the SEC on February 9, 2018.
-The address of this shareholder is 100 Fillmore Street, Suite 325, Denver, Co 80206. - (8) Joseph Chalhoub has voting control over the shares held by the entity named J. Chalhoub Holdings, Ltd. and Breslube Industries Ltd., but disclaims beneficial ownership, other than to the extent of his pecuniary interest therein. - (9) Includes shares held in trust for which Mr. Ray has voting control.
+See footnotes (1) and (2) above. - (4) Includes grant of 500,000 shares of restricted common stock subject to certain performance criteria. (see "Agreements with Mr. Recatto") of which 125,000 shares have vested. - (5) Based on Schedule 13G filed with the SEC on February 14, 2020.
+The address of this shareholder is 100 Fillmore Street, Suite 325, Denver, Co 80206. - (6) Based on Schedule 13G filed with the SEC on February 14, 2020.
+The address of this shareholder is 100 East Pratt Street, Baltimore, MD 21289. - (7) Does not include shares held by The Heritage Group and the Fehsenfeld Family Trusts described in footnotes (1), (2) and (3) above.